acosoi/xwing-ship-images/README.md

 All images are 256 x 256 PNGs with transparent backgrounds.
 The project is structured similarly to [xwing-data](https://github.com/guidokessels/xwing-data) by [Guido Kessels](https://github.com/guidokessels).

+This repository is no longer being updated with new ships launched in Second Edition.
+If you want those, look at [xwing-2e-ship-images](https://github.com/acosoi/xwing-2e-ship-images).

 The status of each ship is color-coded below:

 * ![#00ff00](https://placehold.it/15/00ff00/000000?text=+) OK